Players and shared storytelling

 Tremor represents your Traveller's attunement to the distortions of reality caused by the ending of the world.
 A Traveller with high Tremor can create minor rifts in the fabric of spacetime, disappear or move objects, phase through solid matter, and create pockets of frozen time.

 Weave represents your Traveller's sensitivity to the energy fields that flow through themself and others.
 A Traveller with high Weave can sense and cure internal wounds, change the physical properties of their body, and manipulate the inner functions of life itself.

 Modifiers are a way for you to personalise your Traveller.
-You can pick one that will apply to one of your Core stats, changing the way your Traveller will rely and manage that ability.
+Pick one that will apply to one of your Core stats, changing the way your Traveller will rely on and manage that ability.